African Safari: Discovering Tsavo East and Amboseli

 Safari Tsavo East

-We enjoyed watching the cats for a good bit, but it was time to go.
-During our game ride, we also saw lots of impalas and a large herd of red-dusted elephants.
-These elephants enjoy rolling on the red dusty soil becoming completely red.
-It was getting dark, so we returned to our lodge.
+We spent some time watching the lionesses, but eventually, it was time to move on.
+During our game drive, we also spotted plenty of impalas and a large herd of red-dusted elephants.
+These elephants love rolling in the red soil, leaving them completely coated in a vibrant hue.
+As the light began to fade, we headed back to the lodge.

 African Safari: Tsavo East